rwieruch/blog_robinwieruch_content/git-essential-commands.md

 In order to socialize, you can follow people who start interesting projects or discussions on GitHub.
 Try it out {{% a_blank "by following my account to have your first social connection" "https://github.com/rwieruch" %}}.
 I would be keen to see you using it.

+If you have no clue about the workflow with Pull Requests and Issues when working with GitHub, checkout the {{% a_blank "official GitHub Learning Lab" "https://lab.github.com/" %}}.
+It should offer everything to get you up to speed.
+It's a great way to get started with GitHub itself.

 {{% chapter_header "Initialize a repository with Git and GitHub" "initialize-git-repository" %}}

 In the beginning, you somehow have to initialize a Git repository.
 You can initialize a local repository by using the `git init` command in a project's folder on your local machine.